-As a humanistic integrative Counsellor Psychotherapist my roots are firmly rooted on my belief in the human ability to heal leading me to adapt my work according to client needs building on each individual uniqueness and capacity to heal.
-The work is always informed by the client.
-My integrative approach includes fundamental theoretical models such as , person-centred, psychodynamic, EMDR, CBT, cognitive and behavioural reflecting at regular intervals on the work done.
+As a humanistic integrative Counsellor Psychotherapist my roots are firmly rooted on my firm belief in the human capacity to heal.
+This leads me to adapt my work according to client needs building on their own strength and uniqueness.
+The route or approach taken when engaging with a client is informed by the client.
+My integrative approach includes fundamental theoretical models such as , Person-Centred, Psychodynamic, EMDR, CBT, Cognitive and Behavioural reflecting at regular intervals on the work done.
 My training and experience are held within an attitude that sees the potential in life that is part of a journey, the route taken can vary the aim and goal remains.

 I see people short term or on a open-ended basis favouring counselling with shorter goal setting work, adapting a psychodynamic approach when dealing with more entrenched deeper issues.
 Both in my Individual or couples work I provide a safe confidential and quite space to work from.

 In my work encouragement to share feelings is important however clients remain in control speaking at their own pace touching past difficulties when appropriate or possible.
 I am experienced at working with issues such as, anxiety, depression, relationships, post-traumatic stress disorders, Self esteem, gender related difficulties, trauma, bereavement, loss, panic attacks, addictions, health, work related problems and other issues.